Python-Test-Engineer/earl2025/05_demo_cline.md

 ## CLINE:

 I have a CSV for some sales data.
 Make a simple ETL and data analysis programme for it to show plots and graphs.
-Create a folder earl2025 for this and store all files in this folder.
+Create a folder earl_cline_demo for this and store all files in this folder.

 sales_data = [
     ['Date', 'Product', 'Quantity', 'Unit_Price', 'Total'],